What are esophageal varices?

-Your caregiver will ask about your health history and examine you.
+Your healthcare provider will ask about your health history and examine you.
 He may use an endoscope to see the walls of your esophagus and upper intestines.
 An endoscope is a bendable metal tube with a light and tiny camera on the end.
 It is placed down your throat and moved into your stomach and intestines.

 How are esophageal varices treated?

 The goal of treatment is to prevent the varices from breaking open and bleeding.
 You may be given medicines to decrease the pressure in your liver or to reduce stomach acid.
 You may need to have a shunt placed to relieve pressure.
 Bands may be placed around large varices to cause them to shrink.
 The bands may be used to prevent or stop bleeding.
-You may need surgery to remove the bleeding section of your esophagus if caregivers cannot stop the bleeding.
+You may need surgery to remove the bleeding section of your esophagus if healthcare providers cannot stop the bleeding.

 What are the risks of esophageal varices?